 If you ask meeting designers like me…what would we say?

-A head-turning moment This week I facilitated the world’s oldest peer conference: the four-day edACCESS annual conference that’s been running since 1992.
+This week I facilitated the world’s oldest peer conference: the four-day edACCESS annual conference that’s been running since 1992.
 The conference always includes a small tradeshow, and this year Steelcase was there.

 Steelcase is an interesting and unusual company.
 After a hundred years in business, it’s the world’s largest manufacturer of office furniture.
 Rather than resting on their laurels, the company’s management is continually looking for genuinely useful and innovative ways to improve business environments.
 As an illustration, take a look at the Steelcase blog which is written by top management rather than junior PR staff.